STAND. COM. REP. NO. 76

 Regular Session of 2023

 State of Hawaii

-Your Committee on Transportation, to which was referred H.B.
-No. 159 entitled:
+Your Committee on Energy, Economic Development, and Tourism, to which was referred S.B.
+No. 1237 entitled:

-"A BILL FOR AN ACT RELATING TO REGISTRATION OF VEHICLES,"
+"A BILL FOR AN ACT RELATING TO THE HAWAII FILM INDUSTRY,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 159, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 159, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1237 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Energy, Economic Development, and Tourism,